nworbde/dStar/README.md

   1. Downloads, verifies, and installs to the `data` directory the necessary data files
   2. Compiles each module as a library.
   3. Performs a test of each module and compares the output against a sample.
 A deviation from allowed tolerances results in a install failure.
-  4. Installs the library and module files into the top-level `install` and `lib` direcories.
+  4. Installs the library and module files into the top-level `install` and `lib` directories.

 ##How to use
 For each module, look in the `test` directory for an example of how to run the module.
 The primary module is `NScool`.